 - Give a salute to Hohensalzburg Castle, a must-see medieval fortress; there will be plenty of time to play knight tomorrow.

-Day 5: Walking Tour of Salzburg + Optional Suds & Slides
+- Day 5: Walking Tour of Salzburg + Alpine Slide

 A full day in Salzburg, and so much to look at.
 Castles and music, and restaurants for chitchat.
 These are a few of my favorite things.
 Now go back, and read it the way Julie Andrews would want you to read it.